malcprentice/malcprentice.github.io/Project-DoALearningReflection.md

 # Project - Do A Learning Reflection

-Reflect     ("反映する") on your learning, and try to improve it!
+We will reflect("反省する") on your learning, and try to improve it!

 ## A) Think about your learning